 Laura leaves a lasting legacy in the Adults Project, and we will honour her hard work by ensuring her hopes and aspirations for the project are seen through.

 In dedication to Laura, we have created a digital memory book to share the memorable moments from our time with Laura and any messages you would like to pass on to her family and close friends.
-Please follow this link to add your contribution, or leave your message in the box below.
-Messages received will be added to the end of this page.
+Messages left in the memory book are listed below.

 If you have been affected by this news and would like to talk to a member of the CLAPA team please get in touch at [email protected].

 Messages submitted above will be added to this page regularly.